-Mr. Beppler’s primary areas of interest are integration of distributed energy resources, consumer behavior, and electric rate design.
-He has worked on a wide range of projects including energy efficiency, value of solar, impacts of rate design, and carbon emissions.
+Dr. Beppler’s primary areas of interest are integration of distributed energy resources, electric rate design, and consumer level energy use analysis.
+He has worked on a wide range of projects including energy efficiency and demand response program evaluations, value of solar assessments, rate design pilots, and carbon emissions calculations.
 He is experienced with several statistical computing languages, including Python, R, Stata, and MatLab.
 Ross has worked with T&D planning tools including PSSE, PowerWorld, and MUST.
+He holds a Bachelor of Science in Electrical Engineering from Clemson University, where he graduated Summa Cum Laude.
+He received his Ph.D. in Public Policy from Georgia Institute of Technology, with a concentration in Energy and Environment.